Robert Alex Anderson, composer of beloved island songs “Lovely Hula Hands

 Burke, an outfielder for the Los Angeles Dodgers and the Oakland Athletics, also was credited with giving baseball’s first ``high five,″ during the Dodgers’ 1977 World Series season.

 Burke, who had been homeless and in prison in recent years, was once considered to have the potential to be a great ballplayer.

 But Burke never lived up to that potential, playing just four years, from 1976-80.
 In 1978, the Dodgers traded him to the A’s, whose manager, Billy Martin, declined to sign him again in 1980.

 While his sexual orientation was known within baseball, Burke did not come out publicly until 1982.
 In later years, he accused league officials of running him out of the game because he was gay.

 Phil L. Burleson

-DALLAS (AP) _ Phil L. Burleson, an attorney who teamed with noted lawyer Melvin Belli to defend Jack Ruby and who worked with Richard ``Racehorse″ Haynes in four trials involving T. Cullen Davis, died Monday of heart failure.
+DALLAS (AP) _ Phil L. Burleson, an attorney who teamed with noted lawyer Melvin Belli to defend Jack Ruby, died Monday of a heart attack.
 He was 61.

-Burleson and Belli were unsuccessful in their case for Ruby, who was convicted and sentenced to death for gunning down Oswald on Nov.
-24, 1963, two days after Oswald was arrested in the assassination of President John F. Kennedy.
+Ruby was convicted and sentenced to death for gunning down Lee Harvey Oswald, two days after Harvey’s arrest in the assassination of President Kennedy.
 Ruby died of cancer while awaiting a new trial.

 Burleson was president of the Dallas Bar Association in 1977 and director of the State Bar of Texas from 1978 to 1981.
 In 1994, the Dallas Bar Association gave him its Outstanding Trial Lawyer award.